 Best Study Spots at UM

 I’ve also discovered several study spots on campus that take advantage of Montana’s natural appeal.
 These spots improve my work, boost my focus and dazzle my eyes when I need a break.
-Scroll on to see some of my favorite study spots on campus, some more secret than others, but each one uniquely beautiful.
+Scroll on to see some of my favorite study spots on campus, some more secret than others, but each one is as uniquely beautiful as the other.

 The University Center Atrium